-Visit our Variants vs. Modifiers article to compare the benefits of using items with variants against using basic items with modifiers and decide which is best for your business.
+Visit our Variants vs. Modifiers article to compare the benefits of using items with variants to basic items with modifiers to decide which is best for your business.

-When I enter 4.039 as the price per pound of candy, the system adjusts it to 4.04.
+When I enter 4.039 as the price of an item, the system adjusts it to 4.04.
 Why is this happening?

 How should my spreadsheet look when using Bulk Management to add inventory?